Smiley Smile: Release

 The Capitol lawsuit was eventually settled out of court, with the Beach Boys receiving the royalties owed in exchange for Brother Records to distribute through Capitol Records, along with a guarantee that the band produce at least one million dollars profit.
 An official announcement of the resolution was made on July 18.
 Capitol A&R director Karl Engemann began circulating a memo, dated July 25, in which Smiley Smile was referred to as a stopgap for Smile.
 The memo also discussed conversations between him and Wilson pertaining to the release of a 10-track Smile album, which would not have included the songs "Heroes and Villains" or "Vegetables".
 (Note: Music historian Andrew Doe speculates that the memo may have reflected Brian "being his usual agreeable self and telling people what they wanted to hear ... or a simple misunderstanding.")
 In July, two singles were issued on the Brother imprint: "Heroes and Villains" and "Gettin' Hungry".
 (Note: Their respective B-sides were "You're Welcome" and "Devoted to You", both non-album tracks.
 The latter had been released on Beach Boys' Party! two years earlier.)
 The former peaked at number 12 on the Billboard Hot 100.
 The latter was not credited to the Beach Boys, but instead to Brian Wilson and Mike Love.

 Smile was never delivered; instead, the group played two shows at an auditorium in Honolulu, which were filmed and recorded with the intention of releasing a live album, Lei'd in Hawaii.
 On stage, the band performed "Heroes and Villains" and "Gettin' Hungry", and rearranged their past hits in the style of Smiley Smile.
-Priore writes that the engagement was effectively the band's "attempt to make up" for cancelling their gig at Monterey.
+(Note: Priore writes that the engagement was effectively the band's "attempt to make up" for cancelling their gig at Monterey.)
 Bruce Johnston, who was absent for most of the Smiley Smile recording sessions, did not accompany the group, although Brian did.
 In early August, Johnston told the British press that he had heard Smiley Smile, and when asked about Smile, said that the album would be released "within the next two months."

 On September 18, 1967, Smiley Smile was released in the US.
 The LP peaked at number 41 on the Billboard charts, making it their worst-selling album to that date.
 (Note: Their 1962 debut Surfin' Safari reached 32.)
 It spent most of its 21-week chart time bubbling under 100 and 197.
 When released in the UK in November, it performed better, reaching number 9 on the Record Retailer LPs Chart.
 During their annual Thanksgiving tour of the US, the band did not perform any of the tracks on Smiley Smile except "Good Vibrations".
 In a December interview, Mike Love acknowledged that Smiley Smile had "baffled and mystified" the public and that the band "had this feeling that we were going too far, losing touch I guess."
 He promised that their next album, then slated to be Wild Honey, would bring the group "back more into reality".